syncfusion-content/javascript-docs/js/Grid/Row.md

 ## Alternate row styling

 Alternate row styling enhances the readability of grid rows by setting different background color for every alternate row.
-You can enable the alternative rows styling in grid by using [`enableAltRow`](http://help.syncfusion.com/js/api/ejgrid#members:enablealtrow "enableAltRow") property.
+You can enable the alternative row styling in grid by using [`enableAltRow`](http://help.syncfusion.com/js/api/ejgrid#members:enablealtrow "enableAltRow") property.

 By default its value is `true`, so the following code example describes the how to turn off alternate row behavior.